 Do you know what “Seiso” means?
-In this article, we will explain the meaning of this Japanese word and show the importance of this concept for the organizational context, so that it works effectively to help in the constant improvement of the quality of companies.
+In this article, we will explain the meaning of this Japanese word and show the importance of this concept in the organizational context, so that it effectively helps in the continuous improvement of the quality of companies.

-Contrary to what many think, the 5s methodology can be applied in the most diverse contexts and even in personal life.
-Seiso is characterized by the sense of cleanliness, zeal and inspection that companies need to achieve better results with regard to the organizational environment.
+Contrary to what many think, the 5S methodology can be applied in various contexts and even in personal life.
+Seiso is characterized by the sense of cleanliness, care, and inspection that companies need to have to achieve better results regarding the organizational environment.

 We recommend reading: